ngg123/badges/README.md

 It's also interesting to note that there are weekly negative coefficients for the first and third letters of the first name, which suggests that the regression has inadvertently discovered that the first names of people who attend Machine Learning confereneces in the mid 1990's are unlikely to have 'a' or 'e' for the first or third letter when the second letter is a vowel.

 One weakness of this approach is that the classifier does not learn that 'vowels' are a feature.
 As there are only 11 names with u as the second letter of the first name (compared to 85,28,37, and 49 for a,e,i and o, respectively), any training set without a second-letter u will not learn to associate u with the '+' label--in fact it will usually try to classify on consonants, by giving them larger negative coefficients and the vowels smaller positive coefficients.

+## Learning with Decision Trees
+### (ID3 implementation)

+The ID3 algorithm is surprisingly fast and much more robust on this dataset.